-Note on Section 4:

-The participating municipalities can agree to have the Joint Commission do just planning, just zoning, or both planning and zoning.
+Commentary on Section 4: The participating municipalities can agree to have the Joint Commission do just planning, just zoning, or both planning and zoning.
 This sample Ordinance and Agreement assumes the parties want the Joint Commission to do both planning and zoning.

 Likewise, the participating municipalities can agree to have the Joint Commission also exercise a planning commission's duties under the Michigan Planning Enabling Act with respect capital improvement programs, infrastructure reviews and subdivision review.
 If these responsibilities are not assigned to the Joint Commission, each municipality will have to decide who is going to perform that function in that municipality.
 This sample Ordinance and Agreement assumes that those functions will also be performed by the Joint Commission.
+[End of commentary]

-Note on Section 4.a., planning Powers and duties:

-Since the procedures under the MPEA may vary depending on whether a municipality fits under one of the above categories, when you have more than one municipality, to avoid a conflict in the governing procedures, you must choose which category you want to govern for the Joint Commission.
+Commentary on Section 4.A., planning Powers and duties: Since the procedures under the MPEA may vary depending on whether a municipality fits under one of the above categories, when you have more than one municipality, to avoid a conflict in the governing procedures, you must choose which category you want to govern for the Joint Commission.

 Additional Note: In deciding which option to choose, you need to make an analysis of the differences between the different categories.
-For example, PA 285 allows planning for certain areas outside of the jurisdiction, but PA 168 does not.
+For example, a village or city can plan for certain areas outside of the jurisdiction, but a township cannot.
 There could be other differences.
+[End of commentary]